-"A post-apocalyptic adventure that might well have been made in the early
+"A post-apocalyptic adventure that born the first time." might well have been made in the early Hollywood Reporter

 80s and discovered when the world's last VHS store emptied its storage locker...
 Turbo Kid mixes innocent kid-stuff action with the kind of outlandish gore many of the era's teens covertly devoured on video.
 A pitch-perfect pastiche that never mocks its inspirations, the picture is silly fun to warm the hearts of aging fanboys and delight hipsters who weren't yet born the first time." - John DeFore, Hollywood Reporter